 The Skills Exam

-The evaluating nurse will read five scenarios associated with the five skills you’ll have to perform during the skills exam.
+The evaluating nurse will read 3 to 4 scenarios associated with the skills you’ll have to perform during the skills exam.
 Listen carefully to all the instructions and get answers to any questions you may have before you begin your tasks.
 The skills test will take approximately 35 minutes to complete your assigned tasks.
 However, you should plan to spend 4 to 6 hours at the test site on your testing day.
 Handwashing will be one of the skills assigned, and the other four will be selected at random from the Skills List.
 You must score at least 80% on each task without skipping any of the critical element steps to pass the skills component of the exam.
 A failure on a single task will lead to a failing score on the entire exam.
 If you make a mistake or forget to perform a step, inform the evaluator and physically perform the correct steps to receive credit.
 Dress appropriately for the clinical skills exam in loose-fitting scrubs, clinical shoes, and hair tied back if you have long hair.